makersacademy/airport_challenge/README.md

 * create an empty plane method in my Airport class in order to pass RSpec tests

-* describe my land method in a unit test, creating a new plane object inside it and expecting landing it to equal 'plane' - this failed in Rspec, returning nil instead of the new plane object, so I added 'plane' inside my land method to get it to pass (although it still returns nil in IRB)
+* describe my land method in a unit test, creating a new plane object inside it and expecting landing it to equal 'plane' - this failed in RSpec, returning nil instead of the new plane object, so I added 'plane' inside my land method to get it to pass (although it still returns nil in IRB)

 * return focus to my take_off method as per the user story - I got a bit sidetracked! - and write a unit test describing the take_off method, expecting it to eq a string saying 'The plane has left the airport' - this fails, getting nil, so I insert that string in the method which makes it pass RSpec and work in IRB

 * change the take_off message to a constant in case I wanted to change it later

+Third user story:

 ```
 As an air traffic controller
 To ensure safety
 I want to prevent landing when the airport is full
 ```

+Here I decided to:

-* right now in IRB I can do airport.land(Plane.new) an unlimited number of times so I make a unit test for land method landing one plane then expecting to raise error when another is landed
+* write a unit test for my land method, landing one plane to start with and then expecting it to raise an error when another was landed - but at this stage, as confirmed by a feature test, I could land unlimited planes - as expected, the unit test failed when running RSpec

-* this RSpec fails so add fail guard to land method - still failing so I need to initialize with array and (capacity) and update my methods to act in accordance with array - still failing so I update my unit test for the land error raise to reflect new capacity, and I comment out old tests which are now throwing errors (presumably due to method changes) - it now passes RSpec and I get the Airport full RuntimeError in IRB as desired
+* define an initialize method containing an empty array to hold planes and a (capacity) parameter, after which I updated my methods to act in accordance with this new array - this still failed, so I updated my unit test for the land method to reflect the capacity I'd just introduced, and I commented out old tests which were now throwing errors as a result (I later figured out how to refactor them into working and commented them back in!) - it now passed RSpec and I got the desired "Airport full" RuntimeError in IRB

+Fourth user story:

 ```
 As the system designer